N0W3N/Autompeg/README.md

 Autompeg - ffmpeg automation script
 ==================
 Autompeg is an automation script for the multimedia framework **FFmpeg** to convert all files with a specific file format (e.g. TS or OGG) into another file format (e.g. MP4 or MP3).
-Since FFmpeg doesn't provide an official way to convert multiple files, Autompeg is able to look through entire folders or even whole dictionaries / disks and convert them by its own.
+Since FFmpeg doesn't provide an official way to convert multiple files, Autompeg is able to go through entire folders or even whole disks and convert them by its own.

 --------------------------------
-I made this script to get rid of the typing of the same arguments in FFmpeg again and again - especially when you need to convert hundreds of files.
-Also Autompeg helps me to identify and convert files in confusingly dictionaries and disks.
+When you work on your daily tasks with your favorite application, you'll ask yourself "Why do I need to type the same command over and over again, when there is always just one small change?"
+As I already knew Python and also worked my way through "Automate the Boring Stuff with Python", I wanted to apply those learned skills into a real, very first project, that helps me to automate a daily task.

+I use FFmpeg to convert and compress a lot of files, they're mostly stored in the same directory for further action.
+So I want to get rid of typing (or let's say dragging the file into my terminal) and just enter the file path and which file format should be converted into another one.
+ -> PSEUDOCODE: search file path E:/ for file format 'x' if existing convert it to 'y' else skip

+The biggest challenge was to understand how file paths were recognized by Python, FFmpeg and different OS such as Windows or Mac OSX.
+Down below, I wrote the known and commong problems, when entering a file path, that couldn't be handled due to slashes/backslashes.

 # Installation